FAQ About Ketamine Infusion Therapy

 Ketamine is not physically habit forming.
 It has been abused as a street drug at high doses (several times the dose given for depression).
 Ketamine addiction has not been described in the setting of mood disorder treatment.

-There is research supporting the use of ketamine for treatment resistant mood disorders.
+There is extensive research supporting the use of ketamine for treatment resistant mood disorders.
 Research is on-going with numerous studies being released yearly exploring ketamine’s effectiveness.
-Please see our “Scientific of Ketamine” web page for more information.
+Please see our Science of Ketamine web page for more information.